 Even after escaping conflict or persecution to come to the UK, many refugee and asylum seeker children still feel isolated and misunderstood.

 This Refugee Week, we’ll be creating chaos and joy with children from schools across Manchester, Sheffield and London.
-Harmonise brings together musicians from Syria, Congo, Ethiopia, Romania, Iran, Bosnia-Hercegovina who will be teaching kids as well as getting ready to create original music.
+Harmonise brings together musicians from Syria, Congo, Ethiopia, Romania, Iran, Bosnia-Hercegovina who will be teaching kids their favourite songs and creating original music together.

-CONFLICT & COMPASSION @ GORTON MONASTERY, 23 JUNE – 3PM
+CONFLICT & COMPASSION: Stone Flowers & Manchester Camerata @ GORTON MONASTERY, 23 JUNE – 3PM

-We’ll be blending music from WWI-era composers and brand new music created by Stone Flowers and Manchester Camerata.
+The performance features music from WWI-era composers (Elgar, Bax, Butterworth) and brand new orchestrated music created by today’s survivors of war and torture.
 Our themes have been interwoven into a compelling immersive performance, to inspire audiences for a better, more peaceful future for us all.

 Tickets are £12/£10.
 Book your tickets here